eubinecto/nls-cw2/writing/report.md

 > **Table 3**: The sentiment likelihoods of the newly collected adjectives.

 **Reconciliation**.
 We assign polarities to each of the newly collected adjectives with their sentiment likelihood.
-That is, we compute `p(adj|c)` for each adjective with respect to their sentiment class, the result of which is presented in **Table 3**.
+That is, we compute `p(adj|sentiment)` for each adjective with respect to their sentiment class, the result of which is presented in **Table 3**.
 For instance, *funny*/*dull* are the most frequent in the positively/negatively labeled sentences, hence it is assigned with the highest polarity in each sentiment class.
 Assigning polarities is implemented in the `nls_cw2/task_2/part_a/assign_polarities.py` script.

 **Discussion and evaluation of the extended dictionary**.
-(What is your main point?)
-We should be able to evaluate the performance... right?
-- why (evidence)?
-The confusion matrix shows that...?
-- example?
-  - any errors?
-- how?
+Labeling new adjectives with the two patterns achieves over 80% accuracy (reproducible with the `nls_cw2/task_2/part_a/evaluate.py` script), but this is not without errors.
+As we are collecting adjectives from a set of movie reviews, the patterns are prone to the false-positives & false-negatives unique to the movie reviews.
+For instance, a movie being *tough*, *risky* or *scary* is considered a compliment, but they are typically considered negative.
+Likewise, a *predictable* or *familiar* movies are considered boring, yet both words are typically considered positive.
+Mining typical opinions from a corpus is susceptible to false cases that are unique to the corpus.

 ### Part B - Classifier Implementations

 All the classifiers below are implemented in the `nls_cw2/task_2/part_b/evaluate_models.py` script.